msgProc: Drag & Drop

 Property Type Description

-types string[] Array of available data types in the drag operation.
+types string[] Available data types in the drag operation.
 See Common Type Values

-MSG_DROP fires when the user releases a dragged item over a drop target within the container.
-This is the only point where full drag data (text content, HTML, URIs, file contents) is accessible.
+Fires when the user releases a dragged item over a drop target within the container.
+This is the only point where full drag data — text content, HTML, URIs, file contents — is accessible.
 The browser's default behavior (navigating to dropped files) is always prevented.

 Message Parameters